 The Journey of Sagar Daryani and Wow!
 Momo

-Sagar Daryani recently shared his journey and experiences of creating a new food brand from the scratch with The Restaurant Times by POSist.
+Sagar Daryani recently shared his journey and experiences of creating a new food brand from scratch with The Restaurant Times by POSist.
 Edited Excerpts…

 Sagar Daryani: We started Wow!
 Momo immediately after our college.
-Our journey has pretty much like Bollywood movie; we started our business with a mere Rs 30,000 and reached to a Rs 100 crore business in last few years.
-During my childhood, I was more fascinated towards brands.
+Our journey has pretty much like Bollywood movie; we started our business with a mere Rs 30,000 and reached to a Rs 230 crore business in the last few years.
+During my childhood, I was more fascinated by brands.
 I used to draw logos of Nike or Addidas brand in my textbooks.
 Even during my college, I always had in my mind that I would not be able to pursue MBA because I am very poor at Maths.
 So, clearing entrance exams like CAT was not an option.

 So, the question was what next after college.
-I always wanted to build a brand and there is no better option than entering food business to develop a brand.
-In the food business, everything works through the word of mouth.
+I always wanted to build a brand, and there is no better option than entering the food business to develop a brand.
+In the food business, everything works through word of mouth.
 Before momos, we thought of various concepts around paranthas.
 We realized people have played with burgers, pizzas, and continental food.
 But no one had experimented with momos, and that’s how the idea of Wow!
 Momo bounced in.
 There was a lady near to my school where I used to go.
 So, she used to give the momos in 10-15 minutes, and that gives me the confidence that good quality momos can be prepared in a short span of time.

-POSist: You started with a very low investment.
+You started with a very low investment.
 How challenging was it for you?

 Sagar Daryani: Yes, we started our business with a mere investment of Rs 30,000.
 We started with a small 6X6 sq ft kiosk; it was a retail shop format.
-In this particular format, you don’t need to make the flooring or ceiling; it was just a normal kiosk.
-However, we used bright yellow colours similar to the kind of the Bank Kiosks where do they do promotional activities like distributing leaflets and helping people understand their product.
+In this particular format, you don’t need to make the flooring or ceiling; it was just a regular kiosk.
+However, we used bright yellow colors similar to the kind of the Bank Kiosks where do they do promotional activities like distributing leaflets and helping people understand their product.

-My entire rent for the month was very low and we shared 18 percent of our revenue.
-But seeing the rentals, I got a confidence that the concept might click.
+My entire rent for the month was very low, and we shared 18 percent of our revenue.
+But seeing the rentals, I got confidence that the concept might click.
 At that time, we never had the money to print leaflets and didn’t even hire a full-time chef.
 We had a part-time chef who used to come in the morning and prepare momos for us.
 But, we had a full-time helper who would stand at the stall to sell the momos.
 Binod and I used to wear Wow!
 Momo t-shirt and go up to customers with a tray of momos for taste sampling as we did not have money for leaflets.
 I was confident that our product was good and after tasting momos, customers would come to our counter to buy a full plate of Momos.
 That’s how we marketed our brand and our product.
 We always had a product-oriented marketing campaign.
 At Wow!
 Momo we decided not to spend money on hoardings.

-POSist: How many Wow!
+How many Wow!
 Momo stores you are operating currently?

-Sagar Daryani: Currently, we have 96 stores across 8 cities, operating across four formats, primarily kiosk, food court, high-street shop with 20 people capacity and high-end street restaurant up to 1000 sqft.
+Sagar Daryani: Currently, we have 96 stores across eight cities, operating across four formats, primarily kiosk, food court, high-street shop with 20 people capacity and high-end street restaurant up to 1000 sqft.
 We designed our menu and concept in such a way that our smallest kiosk of a 7X7 sq ft size generates revenue of Rs 12 lakhs per month.
 So operating in different formats gives us the flexibility to enter the right location depending on the size of the shop.
 This makes our model scalable and also the space to expand.
 Also, it helps to bring down the real estate cost.
 We have just opened a flagship store in Bangalore.

-POSist: How long did it take you to build Wow!
+How long did it take you to build Wow!
 Momo?

-POSist: You have expanded rapidly.
+You have expanded rapidly.
 How do you maintain the food standards and consistency across all your outlets?

-POSist: Do you have any other concept in your mind for further expansion?
+Do you have any other concept in your mind for further expansion?
 Or will you stick to the momos?

 Sagar Daryani: We have turned Momos into a complete meal.
-For next five to seven years we will focus on Momos only.
+For the next five to seven years we will focus on Momos only.
 We want to become the first QSR company which is listed on the stock exchange.
 Further, we want to build an international brand like Domino’s, Pizza Hut and KFC.

-POSist: You have been innovating new type of Momos for your customers.
+You have been innovating new type of Momos for your customers.
 What is the ideal time to introduce new dishes or items on the menu?

-Sagar Daryani: Innovation should not be done just for sake of it but done depending upon the requirement of the business.
+Sagar Daryani: Innovation should not be done just for the sake of it but done depending upon the requirement of the business.
 Further, you need to learn on the go.
 India is a very diverse country, and you have to know the customers.
-You need to keep few things simple and innovate and tweak at some parts of the menu.
+You need to keep a few things simple and innovate and tweak at some parts of the menu.
 For example, we have a rice momos meal at Kochi which we don’t sell anywhere else.
 You have to adapt with time.

-POSist: You are competition to a lot of street vendors.
+You are competition to a lot of street vendors.
 What has been your pricing strategy?

 As told to The Restaurant Times.